premdav/premdav/README.md

 ![forthebadge](https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white)

 ## About Me
-I am a full time software engineer currently building web and mobile apps and leading a team of 7 at Valcom, Inc. I work heavily in React, React Native, and Node.
+I am a full time software engineer currently building web and mobile apps and leading a development team of 7.
+I work heavily in React, React Native, and Node.
 When I am not working, I enjoy spending my time exploring new cities, hanging out with family, or building out a couple of personal projects.

 Currently working on increasing my knowledge of web3 technologies and diving into the blockchain world.